Dutch1cat/cuphead/README.md

 **commands**:
 - press 1 for a melee attack, bloop simply gives a punch that damages the opponent
 - press 2 for a long attack, bloop launches a green ball that damages the opponent
+- press the arrows to move
+- press space to jump
+- in the menu use the arrows to move and enter to select

 **how to play**:
 - download the slime_souls.zip file